 Scoop: An opening that allows outside air to pass through a body panel.
 A functional scoop may serve to channel air into the cabin’s ventilation system; the engine’s intake manifold, radiator, or intercooler; or the brakes.
 Some scoops have more than one plenum, allowing them to perform several of these functions at once, but it’s more common for a scoop to be strictly decorative.

 Louver: A slot or vent that either admits or exhausts air.
 Working louvers may provide additional airflow to intercoolers or brakes or allow hot air to leave the cabin or engine compartment.
 Nonfunctional fender louvers periodically become popular as cosmetic add-ons.

 Belly pan: A smooth pan or tray mounted on the underside of the car.
 Since underbody components like the engine oil pan, frame rails, and exhaust pipes tend to be aerodynamically cluttered, the typical purpose of the belly pan is to reduce drag.
 (Many modern cars have a detachable plastic cover under the engine, which serves a similar purpose at less cost than a full pan.)
 On some modern exotic sports cars, the belly pan incorporates venturi to control the speed of air passing under the car, which can be used to provide negative lift (downforce).

-The typeface used in the image labels is Liberation Sans, one of the Liberation Fonts (version 2.00.1), which are © 2012 Red Hat, Inc., used here under the SIL Open Font License, Version 1.1.
+The typeface used in the image labels is Liberation Sans, one of the Liberation Fonts (version 2.00.1 or later), which are copyright © 2012 Red Hat, Inc., used under the SIL Open Font License, Version 1.1.
 LIBERATION is a trademark of Red Hat, Inc.